Before the Formal IEP Meeting

-1. Know what the law requires.
+1. Know your rights.
 Section 614 of the Individuals with Disabilities Education Act (IDEA) sets out the process and elements of what needs to be explored to develop and revise an IEP.
 States and local school districts add their own policies on top of what is required under the federal law.
+A good first step would be to find out the procedural safeguards.
+School districts are required to provide a document that outlines the parent’s rights in the IEP process.
+Be sure to review a sample IEP document to become familiar with the various sections.

 2. Think about the specific supports your child may need.
 You know your child best.
 Think about the strategies you use to help your child at home that might translate into a school setting.